penpy/Telecom-network-optimization/README.md

 ## Optimization algorithms

-[MILP_Small_data](MILP_Small_data): an algorithm using mixed-integer linear programming to compute the minimum cost.
+-[MILP_Small_data](MILP_Small_data): an algorithm using mixed-integer linear programming to compute the minimum cost.
 However it works only for small enough networks.
 Dependency: PuLP.

-[ILS_Large_data.ipynb](ILS_Large_data.ipynb): an iterated local search that computes an approximation of the minimum cost in polynomial time complexity.
+-[ILS_Large_data.ipynb](ILS_Large_data.ipynb): an iterated local search that computes an approximation of the minimum cost in polynomial time complexity.